Deadpikle/EasyBackup/README.md

 ## License

-MIT License.
+The core EasyBackup code is under the MIT License.
 Thanks for using this software!

+Compressed files are created using [7-Zip](https://www.7-zip.org) (7za.exe).
+7-Zip is licensed under the GNU LGPL license.
+You can find the source code for 7-Zip at [www.7-zip.org](https://www.7-zip.org).